-Asuntosäätiö owns over 16,500 right-of-occupancy homes, most of which have reached the age at which the apartments require repairs.
-We carry out large-scale renovations in 2020–2030, which we call reform renovations.
+Asuntosäätiö owns ca. 17,000 right-of-occupancy homes, most of which have reached the age at which the apartments require repairs.
+Therefore we carry out large-scale renovations in 2020–2030.

-The reform renovation of individual apartments includes the following work stages:
+The renovation of individual apartments includes the following work stages:

 - Kitchen furnishing and appliances will be renewed.